Regent Power, LLC

 An interview with Laura Jones, President & CEO, Regent Power, LLC

-Our in-depth interview with Smart Energy Leader LAURA JONES, strategic visionary and Founder & CEO of Regent Power, LLC, highlights how an innovative company can contribute to sustainability, crime reduction, and improved quality of life through Smart City solutions.
+Our in-depth interview on Energy Over Crime with LAURA JONES, strategic visionary and Founder & CEO of Regent Power, LLC, highlights how an innovative company can contribute to sustainability, crime reduction, and improved quality of life through Smart City solutions.
 Regent integrates crime prevention, renewable energy storage, and other Smart City components across various products.
 Executive Global gained an exclusive look at Regent’s work, spearheading safer cities, renewable energy, and electrifying technologies.
 We get the latest on technologies being combined to power governments, institutions, and businesses.

 Laura Jones CV